-In order to verify our analysis of this problem we have written modified versions of the ATOMPAW, ABINIT, and PW-PAW codes, allowing for the treatment of both the Blöchl and Kresse formulations of exchange-correlation energies (Eqs.
-2 and 3) and the corresponding Hamiltonian terms within each of the codes.
-Figure 7 shows the results for Cu using the exchange-correlation functional, comparing the both the Blöchl and Kresse forms using both of the modified codes.
+In order to verify our analysis of this problem we have written modified versions of the ATOMPAW, ABINIT, and PWPAW codes, allowing for the treatment of both the Blöchl and Kresse formulations of exchange-correlation energies (Eqs.
+(2) and (3)) and the corresponding Hamiltonian terms within each of the codes.
+Fig. 7 shows the results for Cu using the exchange-correlation functional, comparing both the Blöchl and Kresse forms using both of the modified codes.
 Here we see that all results using the Blöchl formalism are in excellent numerical agreement.
-The results from the two codes using the Kresse form with the squared sinc function have a relatively small numerical discrepancy with each other, undoubtedly due to slightly different treatments of the discontinuous exchangecorrelation functional.
+The results from the two codes using the Kresse form with the squared sinc function have a relatively small numerical discrepancy with each other, undoubtedly due to slightly different treatments of the discontinuous exchange-correlation functional.
 The ABINIT code is also able to use the Bessel shape compensation charge (Eq.
 (11)) and those results are also shown in Fig. 7.
-In this case, both the Kresse and Blöchl forms are in good agreement with each other and with the results of the Blöchl form using the squared sinc function.
+In this case, both the Kresse and